saylordotorg/course_psych305/Unit04.md

+---
+layout: default
+title: "PSYCH305: The Psychology of Learning and Behavior"
+course_description: "A survey of relevant theoretical and empirical approaches within psychology as they relate to human learning and behavior."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Pavlov Classical Conditioning** <span id="4"></span> Conditioning refers to learning that takes place over a number of trials.
 In this unit, we will learn about Pavlovian conditioning (also